johnasp/johnaspinall.co.uk/_posts/2015-05-01-responsive-header-jdw.md

 client: JD Williams
 role: Front end developer
 tasks: HTML, SASS, JQuery
-description: A fully functioning responsive header prototype to be used for the new proposed eCommerce site template.
+excerpt: A fully functioning responsive header prototype to be used for the new proposed eCommerce site template.
 caption: Responsive Design
 ---